-- 4.3.1 We have evaluated this as: very high impact, low likelihood. - 4.3.2 Over 80% of our students require a visa to study with us.
-This means that if we were unable to sponsor students to receive a visa to study with us, our stability (financial and educational) would be negatively impacted. - 4.3.3 To reduce the impact of losing our Student Visa sponsor status, we would provide our students with confirmation of the academic credit successfully achieved and, as relevant, an exit award.
+- We have evaluated this as: very high impact, low likelihood. - Over 80% of our students require a visa to study with us.
+This means that if we were unable to sponsor students to receive a visa to study with us, our stability (financial and educational) would be negatively impacted. - To reduce the impact of losing our student visa sponsor status, we would provide our students with confirmation of the academic credit successfully achieved and, as relevant, an exit award.
 This means that the academic credit that you have achieved would not be lost.
-We would also help you to transfer to another higher education provider so that you could continue your studies. - 4.3.4 To reduce the likelihood of losing our Student Visa sponsor status, we regularly review and monitor our compliance through our Student Immigration & Compliance team and our cross-University UKVI Working Group.
-We also work with experienced immigration lawyers who externally review our Student Visa compliance to provide assurance to the University and our students.
+We would also help you to transfer to another higher education provider so that you could continue your studies. - To reduce the likelihood of losing our student visa sponsor status, we regularly review and monitor our compliance through our Student Immigration and Compliance team and our cross-University UKVI Working Group.
+We also work with experienced immigration lawyers who externally review our sponsorship compliance to provide assurance to the University and our students.

-4.4 Loss of Accreditation by Professional, Statutory and Regulatory Bodies award.
-Therefore, having PSRB recognition of certain awards is important in terms of career progression.
+5.4 Loss of Accreditation by Professional, Statutory and Regulatory Bodies

-- 4.4.1 We have evaluated this as: low impact, low likelihood. - 4.4.2 Some of our psychotherapy and psychology courses are recognised by Professional, Statutory and Regulatory Bodies ('PSRBs').
+- We have evaluated this as: low impact, low likelihood. - Some of our psychotherapy and psychology courses are recognised by Professional, Statutory and Regulatory Bodies ('PSRBs').
 These PSRBs are the Health and Care Professions Council, UK Council of Psychotherapy, and the British Psychological Society.
-Entry into specific professions requires successful completion of a recognised